Running Batch Workloads with AWS Lambda: When It Works and When It Doesn't

 • Machine learning training

-• Large file compression/decompression
+• Large file compression and decompression

-Workarounds exist but add complexity:
+Workarounds exist but add complexity.

 • Chunking work into sub-15-minute pieces